Berenddeperend/blog/src/blog/indian-summer.md

 #### Lamb laal maas rajasthani <small>⭐️⭐️⭐️⭐️⭐️</small>
 I know the meaning of 25% of those words.
 I also know that this is one of the spicier dishes (about 60% of Pinto Thai's Pad Ki Mau) and that it's a lot of fun to say Lamb Laal.
 If I were a rapper I'd definitely rhyme it with 'jeugdjournaal'.
 Educate them kids.
 Teach them about this dish.

-#### Chicken kolhapuri spicy <small>⭐️⭐️⭐️️⭐🌗️</small>
+#### Chicken kolahpuri spicy <small>⭐️⭐️⭐️️⭐⭐️</small>
 Another top-tier dish.
 It has 'spicy' in the name but it's very doable.
 Describing the taste of a dish is pretty much impossible for me, so I'll leave you with a few random Dutch words that come to mind instead: 'woensdag', 'schroom', 'spierpijn'.

-#### Kashmiri lamb rogan josh
+#### Kashmiri lamb rogan josh<small>⭐️⭐️🌗️</small>
-I reallllly can't remember this one but it was good.
-Note to self: taste the new dish first and form an opinion because after eating multiple sauces the tastes all blend together.
+Not my favorite.
+For Indian Summer standards it's a little bland.

 #### Chola Masala (vegan)
 Chickpeas, pretty good!
 The right amount of spice, according to Maartje.